stripedpajamas/space-elevator/README.md

 ssh spaceman@<public ip>
 ```

+the public IP of the server is saved in `~/.space-elevator/ip`.

-and you can run a support ssb app (like patchbay) with this command:
+and you can run a supported ssb app (like patchbay) with this command:

 ```shell
 npx spel patchbay
 ```

+### supported cloud providers
+- amazon
+- linode

 ### supported ssb apps
 - patchbay

+## cleanup
+if you want to delete local remnants of a provisioning, run `npx spel cleanup`. this will not delete entities in the cloud -- that has to be done manually.

 ## license
 MIT